buddybuild-public/bb-export/README.md

 * api access token (see https://dashboard.buddybuild.com/account/access-token)
 * application ID (or all)
 * how far back should the script look for data (in months)
-* if you want feeedback or crash reports or both
+* if you want feedback or crash reports or both
 * the directory where you want the data exported

 The export will then run over the public API and pull down